 The New York Post reports that more than 70% of U.S. adults don’t drink enough water.
 While the daily intake of water will vary from one person to the next, we recommend that you should be drinking at least half of your body weight in ounces per day.
 Proper hydration does more than just quench your thirst, it has weight loss benefits, too.

-Water Acts as an Appetite Suppressant
+Water is a Natural Appetite Suppressant

 When your body is hungry, it’s easy to feed it with whatever food is convenient, from unhealthy snacks to sugary sweets.
 However, when you drink water, your stomach becomes fuller, naturally, and without the excess calories.
-In fact, a 2013 health study by the National Library of Medicine found that overweight individuals who consume water before meals are more likely to lose weight, than those who don’t.

 Water Acts as a Substitute for Other Liquids